 The main element which is of the most important for marketing purposes in the business development of the Company is the rating.
-In May 2022, Standard and Poor's (S&P) maintained KLPP's BB + rating but delivered a negative outlook.
-S&P assumed that KLPP will lose 6% of an insurance portfolio in 2022 (6%-business from Russia in 2021).
-But their forecast did not come true because the insurance portfolio of KLPP in 2022 grew by 15% due to business from the EU and other countries This will allow the Company to receive higher quality business from various markets worldwide, especially markets which are currently unable to offer business due to regulative requirements.
+In May 2024 Standard and Poor's (S&P) maintained KLPP's BB + rating but revised the outlook from negative to stable.